Kapendev/joka/README.md

 ## WebAssembly

-WebAssembly is supported with BetterC, but something like [Emscripten](https://emscripten.org/) is needed to make it work.
+WebAssembly is supported with the BetterC flag, but something like [Emscripten](https://emscripten.org/) is needed to make it work.
 If you encounter errors with BetterC, try using the `-i` flag.

 ## Documentation